 People keep coming to visit the Mosque.
 These include tourists, students, teachers, ambassadors of Muslim states, political leaders and heads of states.
 The names of some of the notable personalities who paid a visit to the Mosque while Maulana Butt was its Imam are listed below:

-Official Aid for the Berlin
+Official Aid for

 The dome and minarets of the Berlin Mosque suffered severe damage during the Second World War.
 Up to 1951, the Ahmadiyya Anjuman Lahore spent nearly 61,000 German Marks from its own resources on the necessary repairs to the Mosque and the Mission House but the Mosque was still not fit to be used during the winter.
 It could only be used for a few months in the summer.
 By Maulana Butts efforts the following sums of money were received from the Berlin Corporation and other Government departments for the repairs of the Mosque: